azain47/Multi-Agent-Text2SQL-System/README.md

 ```

 ## 🛠️ TO-DO
+- [ ] Add support for more LLM providers
 - [ ] Write better prompts
 - [ ] Add an `executor` that executes the query on a copy database, or generate mock data from the schema and execute the query.